broadinstitute/dsp-appsec-trivy-cicd/README.md

   -  `cat path-to/key.json | base64 -w 0` for Linux

-- Create a SECRET in your repository named `YOUR_GOOGLE_PROJECT` with the value of your Google project-id
+- Create a SECRET in your repository named `YOUR_GOOGLE_PROJECT` with the value of your Google project-id.

 Job will fail when critical and high vulnerabilties are found, if one of the options is used: